dabla1710/odin-landing-page/README.md

 # odin-landing-page
- Project Assignment to create a landing page from the odin project
+ TOP project to create a landing page